i-ms/design-pattern-golang/behavioral/observer/Readme.md

 You should consider using the Observer pattern when:

-- One object (the subject) needs to notify multiple objects (observers) about changes in its state.
+- One object (the subject / Publisher) needs to notify multiple objects (observers) about changes in its state.

 - You want to implement event handling systems, where events trigger actions in multiple parts of the system.